buildtide/blog-posts/README.md

-# Articles from the Softnami Blog
+# Posts from the Softnami Blog

 You can view the posts listed here: